Adi7000/connect-4/README.md

 3) What design choices exist for the Interface components?
 - Color?
 Font?
 Dimensions of Windows?
 Rescale-ability?
 Scroll Bars? ….
 4) What does exception handling mean in a GUI system?
 5) Do we require a command-line interface for debugging purposes?????
 (The answer is yes by the way – please explain why)
+    - We do require a command line interface.
+    - Developers might want to test out the computer algorithms (in our case the minimax algorithms) even before the front end is made
+    - In that case, a simple CLI that prints out computer moves with a given 2D vector will come in handy
+    - We have comething like this in our api_usage_example folder where we can get computer responses printed to the terminal in response to given 2D vectors

 ### **SYSTEM LIMITATIONS**